 Creating valuable content without getting any credit for it can be very disheartening for a company when launching its PR campaign.
 With link reclamation, companies now have a simple and efficient way to turn unlinked brand mentions into links back to their owned media to gain more traction and visibility.
 Effective link reclamation involves finding brand mentions, turning them into valuable links, using them as an integral part of a company’s digital PR campaign.

 An SEO PR strategy can be challenging and expensive to implement.
 Even so, links are a cost-effective way to build online authority and ranking, establish new relationships, and boost a company’s reputation.
 Unlinked brand mentions are great for visibility and PR, but turning them into backlinks can boost your company’s search ranking.
-For this reason, brands and PR teams need to develop a system that effectively converts mentions into authoritative backlinks if they want to rank higher for those ultra-competitive and revenue-generating keywords.
+For this reason, you need to develop a system that effectively converts mentions into authoritative backlinks if you want to rank higher for those ultra-competitive and revenue-generating keywords.

 The importance of links/backlinks

 A backlink is a link created when one website links to another.
 They can also be called “inbound links” or “incoming links” and are essential for SEO.
-From a PR standpoint, links and backlinks are important because they can advertise your brand to people.
-Who are looking for information and establish your brand as a trusted authority in the industry.
+From a PR standpoint, links and backlinks are important because they can advertise your brand to people who are looking for information.
+What’s more, a quality backlink establish your brand as a trusted authority in the industry.
 Moreover, links are a signal to search engines that other thought leaders can vouch for your company’s content.

 Obtaining links is an essential component of establishing authority, but some links are inherently more valuable than others.
 Backlinks from trustworthy, popular, high-authority sites are considered the most desirable.
-While backlinks from low-authority, potentially spam-filled sites are in low demand.
+On the other hand, backlinks from low-authority, potentially spam-filled sites are in low demand.

-Similarly, links that a company creates on its own can also differ in value.
-When linking out to an external site, the company’s choices regarding the page from which they link the anchor text.
-They use have an enormous impact on value.
-The elements which can affect the value of your links include page authority, content, search engine accessibility, and more whether you choose a follow or no follow link, and other meta tags associated with the linking page.
+Similarly, links that you create on your own can also differ in value.
+When linking out to an external site, your choices regarding the page from which you link the anchor text you use have an enormous impact on value.
+The elements which can affect the value of your links include page authority, content, search engine accessibility, whether you choose a follow or no follow link, and other meta tags associated with the linking page.

-On the occasion that your brand earns PR mentions from websites, blogs, guest posts.
-You should use this as an opportunity to build links back to your site.
-After all, one unlinked brand mention can easily turn into a successful link that will benefit the brand.
+On the occasion that your brand earns PR mentions from websites, blogs, guest posts, you should use this as an opportunity to build links back to your site.
+After all, one unlinked brand mention can easily turn into a successful link that will benefit your brand.

-A study conducted by Search Engine People showed that PR and marketing professionals are starting to make attempts to reclaim unlinked brand mentions because turning them into links is one of the quickest and proven building strategies for companies to achieve brand awareness.
+A study conducted by Search Engine People showed that PR and marketing professionals are starting to make attempts to reclaim unlinked brand mentions.
+This is because turning them into links is one of the quickest and proven building strategies for companies to achieve brand awareness.
 Unfortunately, leveraging unlinked brand mentions is still one of the biggest challenges when building links through content marketing and digital PR.
-For that reason, many companies hire outside help from PR professionals to do backlink building for them.
+For this reason, many companies hire outside help from PR professionals to do backlink building for them.

-PR agencies like Pressfarm can help brands to build an effective link building strategy.
-For starters, we can help you create help you create quality guest posts.
-Which will appeal to other thought leaders in your industry.
+PR agencies like Pressfarm can help brands to build an effective link-building strategy.
+For starters, we can help you create quality guest posts that will appeal to other thought leaders in your industry.
 We can also help you develop an outreach strategy to get these guest posts in front of the right eyes.
-By distributing this content to our network of media outlets.
-We can boost your brand’s online visibility by helping you to feature in relevant search results across different search engines.
-In addition to creating engaging guest posts to inspire your target audience.
-We also have experience writing winning press releases and designing creative press kits which will help you capture media attention.
+By distributing this content to our network of media outlets, we can boost your brand’s online visibility and help you to feature in relevant search results across different search engines.
+We can do more than just create engaging guest posts to inspire your target audience.
+We also have experience writing winning press releases and designing creative press kits that will help you capture media attention.

-When it is time to share this content with the media.
-You can use personalized media lists built by an account executive to connect with the best journalists in your niche.
-Likewise, you can use our comprehensive media database to reach out to over 75,000 journalists across different industries.
+When it is time to share this content with the media, you can use personalized media lists built by an account executive to connect with the best journalists in your niche.
+Likewise, you can use our comprehensive media database to reach out to over 1 million journalists across different industries.
 A custom campaign from Pressfarm might be just what you need to generate the publicity your brand deserves.